 In principle, the report advises, it would be logical to carry out quarantine when returning or any method of controlling the SARS-CoV-2 infection if a country that registers a greater number of cases has been visited.

 In any case, the guidelines indicated in each place must be followed and adjusted to the recommendations of the authorities.
+When traveling abroad during the pandemic, it is crucial to stay updated on travel restrictions and health protocols to minimize risks.

 Before any sign of the disease, you should consult a doctor and inform the authorities or health agencies if you have had contact with a suspected or confirmed case.